-Should you Pursue Him?
-Or is Pursuit a Bad Game to Begin With?
+Should You Pursue Him?
+Or Is Pursuit a Bad Game to Begin With?

 Should women pursue men or is that only a man's job?

-We have to fight against the cliche rhetoric we have in romance because ultimately… a great deal of this rhetoric is a reflection of the god of materialism.
-If you’re wanting true love, you’ll have to wake up your greater senses (your spirituality) while also realizing that love is in your spirit -- and not in your finances.
+We have to fight against the cliche rhetoric we have in romance because ultimately… a great deal of this rhetoric is a reflection of our obsession with materialism.
+If you’re wanting true love, you’ll have to wake up your senses (your spirituality) while also realizing that love is in your spirit — and not in your finances.

-Stop worrying about the wrong aspects of a relationship, and dig deeper into the energies being projected.
-Ask yourself what you throw into the mix -- and be mature and don’t let your anger, insecurities, or sadness be in control.
-Tell those lesser maids of emotion that they are not your king or queen, but that you are fully committed to stronger, more empowering emotions.
+Stop worrying about the wrong aspects of a relationship, and consider more so what kind of energy you’re projecting.
+Ask yourself what you throw into the mix — and be mature and don’t let your anger, insecurities, or sadness be in control.
+Tell those lesser maids of emotion that they are not your king or queen but that you are fully committed to stronger, more empowering emotions.

-In fact, many of the Biblical ones have women pursuing men such as Ruth or Esther.
-Don’t worry about it so much.
+In fact, many Biblical stories have women pursuing men such as Ruth or Esther.
+Don’t worry about who is pursuing who so much.
 Think more so about what energy you are projecting and what energy your love interest projects.
 In the end, both of you will need to pursue each other at different times.
 We all have strengths and weaknesses that need to accommodate each other.

 Are you a dynamically extroverted soul?
-Perhaps someone more introverted will help keep you grounded; maybe another extrovert could bring out more of your competitiveness.
+Perhaps someone more introverted will help keep you grounded; maybe another extrovert could bring out more of your competitive spirit.
 What kind of energy do you ideally want to work with and project?

 At the end of the day… know what you want.
 Analyze yourself.
 You don’t need to throw yourself into the dating pool without any considerations.
 You can make a roadmap for your heart today and skip all the losers.